Shatavari From Puberty To Menopause

 Some of the compounds in Shatavari also display nerve calming and mood elevating properties and this herb may be of value for postpartum blues which can affect some nursing mothers.

-Short term use of Shatavari is generally recognised as safe for both nursing mothers and their infants however always consult a gynaecologist or your GP if are planning to use Shatavari whilst breastfeeding.
+Short term use of Shatavari is generally recognised as safe for both nursing mothers and their infants however always consult a gynaecologist or your GP if you are planning to use Shatavari whilst breastfeeding.

 Shatavari for perimenopause, menopause and beyond